Skip to main content

 The event shall not obstruct access into or out of University facilities and will remain a minimum of thirty (30) feet from all University building or stadium entrances, except in the Free Expression Zone identified as the Union Square.

-Groups must provide a Notification of Intent Form to the University’s Conference & Scheduling Office (Memorial Union) no later than 72 hours prior to the event.
+“Internal Users” must provide a Notification of Intent Form to the University’s Conference & Scheduling Office no later than seventy-two (72) hours prior to the event.
 The Notification of Intent form must include all of the following information:

 • Name, address, and telephone number of primary contact, group, entity, or organization;